lucidrains/ema-pytorch/README.md

 # as it contains the number of steps taken (there is a warmup logic in there, recommended by @crowsonkb, validated for a number of projects now)
 # however, if you wish to access the copy of your model with EMA, then it will live at ema.ema_model
 ```

+## Todo

+- [ ] address the issue of annealing EMA to 1 near the end of training for BYOL https://github.com/lucidrains/byol-pytorch/issues/82